sprin/pg-discuss/docs/source/installation.rst

  - Create a `virtualenv`_ for pg-discuss.
 This is appropriate for servers hosting multiple applications, not using virtualization.
  - Install pg-discuss using the system Python packages.
-This is usually only appropriate if you are using a dedicated VM or creating a container image.
+This is usually only appropriate if you are creating a container image, since the Python packages installed by pg-discuss may interfere with Python system packages required by the operating system.

 .. _`virtualenv`: https://virtualenv.pypa.io/en/latest/userguide.html